menu

 Perrysville is a tiny village located in the state of Ohio.
 With a population of 726 people and just one neighborhood, Perrysville is the 619th largest community in Ohio.
 Perrysville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Perrysville is generally considered to be a blue-collar town.
-37.43% of the Perrysville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Perrysville, you'll notice that it is more blue-collar than most other communities in America.
+37.43% of Perrysville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Perrysville is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Perrysville who work in sales jobs (9.84%), healthcare suport services (9.29%), and management occupations (8.74%).

-Perrysville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Perrysville does not have a public transit system used by locals to get to and from work.

 The per capita income in Perrysville in 2022 was $21,947, which is low income relative to Ohio and the nation.
 This equates to an annual income of $87,788 for a family of four.
 However, Perrysville contains both very wealthy and poor people as well.